Francis Crick Institute: Renamed as Francis Crick Institute

 On 25 May 2011, it was announced that the UKCMRI would be renamed the Francis Crick Institute in July to coincide with ground being broken on the construction of its building, in honour of the British scientist and Nobel Prize winner Francis Crick.
 In July 2011 the UKCMRI was renamed the Francis Crick Institute.
 A dedication ceremony for the new building was held on 11 October 2011, attended by Mayor of London Boris Johnson, David Willetts MP and Sir Paul Nurse.
 Francis Crick's surviving daughter Gabrielle gave a short speech, while his son Mike donated Crick's California licence plate "AT GC" into a time capsule buried during the ceremony.
 On 6 June 2013 a topping out ceremony was held, the institute's science strategy was announced and a £3 million grant from the Wolfson Foundation was confirmed.

 In mid August 2016, construction work finished and the building was handed over.
 The first scientists moved in on 1 September.
 On 9 November 2016 the Francis Crick Institute was officially opened by the Queen, accompanied by the Duke of Edinburgh and the Duke of York.
 During the visit a portrait of Francis Crick by Robert Ballagh was unveiled.
 As part of her tour, The Queen started the sequencing of the genome of the Crick's director, Sir Paul Nurse – all three billion letters in his DNA code.

 Governance and organisation

 Leadership

-The Crick is a registered charity led by a board of trustees, an executive committee, a scientific management committee and a scientific advisory board. the board is chaired by John Browne and includes Maggie Dallman, David Lomas, Robert Lechler, Kate Bingham, Jeremy Farrar, Isabelle Ealet, Iain Foulkes, Brian Gilvary, Ottoline Leyser, Menelas N. Pangalos and Fiona Watt.
+The Crick is led by a board of trustees, an executive committee, a scientific management committee and a scientific advisory board.
+As of 2024, the board is chaired by John Browne and includes Kate Bingham, Adrian Bird, Patrick Chinnery, Isabelle Ealet, Iain Foulkes, Brian Gilvary, Mene Pangalos, Geraint Rees, John-Arne Røttingen, Mary Ryan and Richard Trembath.

+In July 2024, it was announced that Edith Heard would succeed Paul Nurse as director and chief executive from summer 2025.

-The executive committee is staffed by Paul Nurse (director and chief executive) and includes Sam Barrell (chief operating officer), Richard Treisman (director of research), Steven J. Gamblin, Malcolm Irving, Fiona Roberts, Stephane Maikovsky, Jane Hughes and Dan Fitz.
+The executive committee is staffed by Heard (director and chief executive) and includes Claire Hook (chief operating officer), Richard Treisman (director of research), Candice Cross, Steve Gamblin, Rahul Saxena, Ali Bailey, Michelle Shuttleworth, Stephen Mayhew and Steve Wilson.